 For more information on the COVID-19 vaccine:

-New information on Treatment of COVID-19 Infection in people living with HIV:
+Treatments available for confirmed COVID-19 Infection in people with HIV:

 Your upcoming appointment at the Brownlee Clinic may be face-to-face in person, by telephone consultation or by video consultation using the secure NHS "Attend Anywhere" service.
 Please keep your clinic appointment as arranged.